gosub-com/Zurfur/README.md

 | str, str16 | An `Array<byte>` or `Array<u16>` with support for UTF-8 and UTF-16.  `Array` (an ailias for`ro List`) is immutable, therefore `str` is also immutable.  `str16` is a Javascript or C# style unicode string
 | Span\<T\> | Span into a `List` or `Array`.
 It has a constant `count`.
 Mutability of elements depends on usage (e.g Span from `Array` is immutable, Span from `List` is mutable)
 | Map<K,V> | Unordered mutable map.  `ro Map<K,V` is the immutable counterpart.
-| Variant, VaraiantMap | The type used to interface with dynamically typed languages.
+| Dynamic, DynamicMap | The type used to interface with dynamically typed languages.
 Easy conversion to/from JSON and string representations of built-in types.
+TBD: `dyn` keyword in the future (e.g. `myDyn["hello"]` is same as `myDyn.hello`)

-All types have a compiler generated `ro` counterpart.
-They can be copied very quickly since cloning them is just copying a pointer.
+All types have a compiler generated `ro` counterpart which can be copied very quickly since cloning them is just a memory copy without dynamic allocation.
+In the case of `ro List`, `Array`, `str`, it's just one pointer.

 There are different kinds of types.
 There is `ref` for types, such as `Span` that hold a reference to other objects.
 The rest of this is still a **TBD**: